aawwad172/courta-backend/README.md

 - **Domain:** Contains your core business entities and logic.
 - **Application:** Houses use cases, CQRS command and query handlers, and application-specific services.
 - **Infrastructure:** Implements data access, repositories, UnitOfWork, and integration with external services (e.g., Postgres).
-- **Presentation:** Contains the Web API project, middleware (including JWT authentication, exception handling), and front-facing controllers.
+- **WebAPI:** Contains the Web API project, middleware (including JWT authentication, exception handling), and front-facing controllers.

 ## Features

 - **Clean Architecture with DDD:**
-  Organizes your solution into Domain, Application, Infrastructure, and Presentation projects.
+  Organizes your solution into Domain, Application, Infrastructure, and WebAPI projects.

 - **Dependency Injection:**
   DI is set up for each project, ensuring loose coupling and easier testing.